Making Your Own Wedding Cake

 While most girls dream about their wedding dress or venue, I daydream about my wedding cake.

-How I’ll decorate our cake, what flavors it will be, even what cake stand I’ll put it on!
+How I’ll decorate our cake, what flavors it will be, and even what cake stand I’ll put it on!

 Is it crazy to make your own wedding cake??
 A little, but I’m planning to!